formio/help.form.io/_paragraphs/tutorials/walkthroughs/submission/intro.md

 weight: 0
 ---
 Many Form.io users often want to either manually alter the submission object or inject existing from data directly.
-The guide below demonstrates how this can be achieved  our <a href="https://github.com/formio/formio.js/">Core Renderer, Formio.js</a>.
+The guide below demonstrates how this can be achieved using our <a href="https://github.com/formio/formio.js/">Core Renderer, Formio.js</a>.